The sample application for Arm® Ethos™-U55 can be deployed on two target platforms:

 This goes on to reboot the board and prime the application to run by flashing the binaries into their respective FPGA memory locations.
 For example:

-If the reboot from previous step completes without starting the application, issue a reset command:
+When the reboot from previous step is completed, issue a reset command on the command prompt:

 $ Cmd> reset